 S T U D I O

-Our store is many things—
+Our studio is many things—

 Displayed in our front gallery are works by various artists, both local and those who have inspired Mary’s work.